D-band strain underestimates fibril strain for twisted collagen fibrils at low strains: Continuum theory for a cross-linked collagen fibril

 Fig.~\ref{fig:dbandstrain}B then shows D-band strain vs fibril strain curves (as given by Eqn.~\ref{DbandvsFibril}) for different values of $\zeta$.
 Different values of $\zeta$ can lead to a variety of curves.
 We can compare with experimental data from \cite{Bell:2018} here as well, which we show with green crosses (measurements of D-band strain are scaled by our estimated value of $\langle\psi_0^2\rangle$).
 Under the assumption that the fibril strain is equal to the reported tissue strain, we find good agreement with our model predictions for $\zeta\approx1.3$.
-Fibril strain could be smaller than tissue (applied) strain if fibrils are not perfectly aligned with the applied strain -- or if there is slippage between fibrils \cite{Screen:2004}.
+Fibril strain could be smaller than tissue (applied) strain if fibrils are not perfectly aligned with the applied strain -- or if there is slippage between fibrils \cite{Gupta:2010, Puxkandl:2002}.
+For example, we have also shown the assumption that fibril strain is half of the reported strain (unfilled green stars).
 Accordingly, we expect $\zeta\in[1,1.3]$ for corneal fibrils.
+An additional datapoint at $8\%$ tissue strain -- but no measured D-band strain-- is not shown, as it is beyond our approximate valid range of tissue strain (see above).
+Consistent with this, the additional datapoint would be $\epsilon_D/\langle \psi_0^2 \rangle \approx 0.59$ -- which is above the maximal $\zeta \rightarrow 1$ limit of $0.5$ given by our theory.

 We can use Eq.~\ref{DbandvsFibril} to compare the D-band and fibril strains.
-For extensional fibril strains ($\epsilon_F>0$), the D-band strain will always underestimate the fibril strain when $\langle\psi_0^2\rangle <(2/3) (\zeta-1)/(\zeta+1)$.
-This is generally true for small tilt angles.
+At leading order (for small extensional strains) we obtain